Synchronize Time using PTP

 - Observe the printed message in terminal, when the network interface shows the Grand Master status, it means the host computer is successfully configured as PTP master:

-When the PTP status displayed on the web control page or LidarUtilities interface of the lidar is updated to Tracking or Locked, it means the time synchronization between the lidar and the PTP master has been successfully established (as shown in the below figures):
+When the PTP status displayed on the web control page or LidarUtilities interface of the lidar is updated to Tracking or Locked and the offset value changes continuously, it means the time synchronization between the lidar and the PTP master is successfully established (as shown in the below figures):

 Web control page - Home (Pandar series/QT series/XT series)